 Sports excites me.
 I see it as my opportunity to be the best and I also feel most myself.
 I find with sports I always pick it up really easily.
 Once secondary school finished, I then started thinking about what I wanted to do in life.

 I don't care what anyone else thinks about what I do.
-My family support me and that is all that matters.
+My family supports me and that is all that matters.
 I am happy.

 I want to become a sport nutritionist for a basketball team.
 I am already working for London Lions and have worked with them since February.
 I am a personal assistant for Vince, the owner of London Lions.
 I saw him one day and went up to him, asked him if he needed any help.
 Eventually I became his personal assistant.